spacebares/Rustigate/README.md

 5. run `oxide.reload Rustigate` or just Restart the server.

 # Configuration
-*Default settings should be ok, to explain MinEventSeconds and MaxEventSeconds:*
+*Default settings should be ok*

+**MinEventSeconds and MaxEventSeconds:**
 Once a player attacks another player, a PlayerEvent is created and a demo starts recording the attacker's POV.
 The event ends after `MinEventSeconds`, however if the player keeps attacking players they extend the event for another `MinEventSeconds`.
 If the event takes too long, after `MaxEventSeconds` the event is completed.
 If `MinEventSeconds` is too small, you can miss alot of information after a player is attacked.
 And if `MaxEventSeconds` is too large then demofiles may contain alot of useless information like them running back to base and afking.

+**MaxDemoFolderSizeMB** is used to limit the size of the demo folder.
+If over this limit, old demos are deleted to maintain a folder size below this.

 # Usage
 1. Check out the discord message from a report